 - The cannula is thicker than that of an infusion site.
 For our daughter, it hurt her more than a regular infusion site

 - Can be bulky, especially for thin children

 - Cannula insertion is automatic.
-You will not know when the insertion will be done, and your child might not like this suprise insertion.
+You will not know when the insertion will be done, and your child might not like this surprise insertion.